lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

         - us-east-1
 ```

-With this configured, if a user requests an asset that does not reside on disk the configured passthrough provider will be utilized.
+With this configured, if a user requests an asset that does not reside on disk, Clutch will attempt to serve the file from the configured passthrough provider.
 If the provider has the correct asset it will be served to the user.

 Let's look at the diagram below to demonstrate this.
 When a user makes a request, it goes through a load balancer, in this example, Envoy.
-Envoy is load balancing all versions of Clutch that are currently deployed.
+Envoy is load balancing to all instances of Clutch using the round-robin algorithm.
 In this example we have two Clutch versions deployed: `v1` and `v2`.
 Regardless of which version of the frontend a user might request, all versions of the frontend assets live in S3,
 so if a Clutch host does not have what the user is requesting, it can simply check S3.